bwicarus/Obsidian-WordCards/README.md

   - Text input to enter your Imgur Client ID.

 - **Opening Mode**:
-  - Dropdown menu to select where the new flashcard will open (left pane, right pane, new window, active pane, tab, do not open).
+  - Dropdown menu to choose where new flashcards will open (left pane, right pane, new window, active pane, tab, or none).

 - **Set as Active**:
-  - Toggle switch to decide whether to set the created flashcard as the active pane after creation (i.e., whether it pops up; if set to no, it won't pop up even if collapsed).
+  - Toggle switch to decide whether the flashcard becomes the active pane after creation (i.e., whether it pops up; if set to no, it will remain collapsed without popping up).

-- **Allow Overlapping Cards**:
+- **Allow Overlapping Flashcards**:
-  - Toggle switch to decide whether to allow new flashcards to overwrite existing ones or create new entries.
+  - Toggle switch to decide whether new flashcards overwrite existing ones or create new entries.

 - **Prompt**:
-  - Text area to customize the GPT prompts to adjust the information generated in the flashcards.
+  - Text area to customize GPT’s prompt content, allowing you to adjust the information included in the flashcard generation.

-## Contributing
+## 🙌 Contributing

-This project started as an entry-level practice for my JavaScript skills, so there are many areas that need improvement.
-Feedback is welcome, and I hope to collaborate to create a plugin that is convenient for all of us to use.
+This project started as an introductory exercise in JavaScript, so there are many areas that need improvement.
+Contributions and feedback are welcome!
+I’m eager to collaborate and develop a plugin that is convenient for everyone to use.
 If you have any questions, issues, or feature suggestions, please submit an Issue on the [GitHub Issues Page](https://github.com/bwicarus/Obsidian-WordCards/issues).

-## About Me
+## 🙃 About Me

-I’m just a struggling international student living in Japan (currently working part-time).
-My Japanese is at a basic level, and I realized I still need to continue learning English (I chose Japan because I hate English ORZ).
-In my spare time, I self-study programming and develop various small software (mostly in Python).
+I’m just an international student living in Japan (currently working), with my Japanese skills at a basic level.
+However, I realized I still need to continue learning English (probably because I dislike English, I chose Japan ORZ).
+In my spare time, I teach myself programming and develop various small software projects (mostly in Python).

+If you’d like to get in touch, feel free to email me.
+If you prefer to communicate via WeChat, please specify the purpose (e.g., issues related to the Obsidian plugin).

+Email: bwicarus@gmail.com

+WeChat ID: Mf12189115

-If you’d like to support me, you can buy me a coffee.
+Of course, if you’d like to support me, you can buy me a coffee:

 [<img style="float:left" src="https://user-images.githubusercontent.com/14358394/115450238-f39e8100-a21b-11eb-89d0-fa4b82cdbce8.png" width="200">](https://ko-fi.com/linhao)

----

-**Enjoy using WordCards!**
+Wishing you a pleasant experience!